Prostitution in the United States: 19th century

 In the 19th century, parlor house brothels catered to upper class clientele, while bawdy houses catered to the lower class.
 At concert saloons, men could eat, listen to music, watch a fight, or pay women for sex.
 Over 200 brothels existed in lower Manhattan.
 Prostitution was illegal under the vagrancy laws, but was not well-enforced by police and city officials, who were bribed by brothel owners and madams.
 Attempts to regulate prostitution were struck down on the grounds that regulation would be contrary to the public good.

 While official acts of regulation were being struck down, there were those of a more religious perspective who took attempts to reform prostitution into their own hands.
 The Magdalen Society of Philadelphia was an organization in the 1800s that sought to take prostitutes off the streets and turn them into respectable women.
 138 women sought refuge here in the years between 1807 and 1820, and were placed with religious families who taught them how to read and attempted to convert them into "respectable women".
 Most of the women who entered the asylum stayed for only two and a half months, using the open doors as a temporary place to live off the street.
 The biggest success story of the society was that of Elizabeth Ogden, a woman who was deemed reformed and opened a school for children.
+In the 1899 text Soul Laws in Sexual, Social, and Spiritual Life, F.S.
+Heath discussed premarital sex in relation to heredity, claiming that "children inherit the peculiarities of the parents in soul, mind, and body” though despite this, “every person, by putting forth an earnest effort to do so, and seeking the help of God, can always overcome all besetments.”
+Approximately 4,000 copies of the book were in print by 1902.
+Reflecting the prevailing attitude of the time, Heath noted: